 Working from home is great—ask anyone who has a remote job.
 You can stay in your own space, you have a flexible schedule, and you don’t have to get all suited up for the day before heading to work.
+You can even go without working for months and not have to worry about having to follow a return to work policy when you do decide you would like to go back to work.
 But, sometimes we can get stuck in our working from home routine, making us less productive.

 The greatest challenge with remote work is staying motivated.
 When you’re surrounded by your own space and things, it’s easy to get distracted.
 It can be difficult to switch your brain from “relaxation time” to “work time”.
 This is why we recommend doing at least a few of these things throughout the day to keep you from feeling burnt out.

 Work breaks are important for everybody whether you’re in the office or at home.
 Once you open your computer for the first time and start sifting through emails and figuring out your workload for the day, it’s easy to get sucked in.
 We feel inclined to keep working even when we’re feeling hungry or stagnant from sitting in the same spot all day.

 Many studies have found that taking a break increases productivity, contrary to the idea that working through lunch will help you get more done.
 Our brains can build up feelings of stress when we’re trying to squeeze in as much work as possible.
 Don’t let yourself stress.
 Take breaks every hour or so, even for a few minutes.
 Just getting up and walking around or doing a few stretches can make you feel revitalized and refocus your attention.